RocketChat/docs-old/guides/omnichannel-guides/omnichannel/README.md

 1. Enable Omnichannel on your Rocket.Chat instance.
 2. Enable/Disable request comment from the agent when closing a conversation.
-3. Enable/Disable acceptance of new omnichannel requests when the agent is idle
+3. Enable/Disable acceptance of new omnichannel requests when the agent is idle.
 4. Enable/Disable continuous sound notification for new omnichannel room/conversation.
 5. Enable/Disable file uploads in livechat widget.
 6. Enable/Disable asking the visitor if they would like a trascript of the conversation.